murffious/FullStackMastery-Resources/README.md

 ColorZilla
 FatKun or one like it image downloader ( checkout the file save options)

-aglie Scrum - points poker cards voting sprints - standups
+SKILLS: Work as part of a team developing applications and services using Agile development methods aglie Scrum - points poker cards voting sprints - standups TRELLO maybe in Agile sections ASANA cross functional -

+What do you need to know about design and so forth - Draw.io balsamiq moqups

 Search 15 jobs that you want and research learn all the technical skills desried for the postion but rember you can never know everything - mainly its the langauge

+API rate limits to keep in mind

+backend is all about passing arguaments around for the dynamic also using orms to keep code dry and re use models MVC OOP - objects talkinng to each other

 FORMAT
 TABLE